exposit/katamoiran/_posts/2017-01-16-secrets-and-shadows.md

 It only took about ten seconds of jotting down ideas for Agenda and Principles to realize just how valuable they are, *especially* solo, to provide structure and direction.

-I picked "paranormal romance", pretty much on a whim, as the basis for the "vivid color" but you could easily change that by using different character building options (*The Blackbird Companion* is a great resource for this) and different Principles and Dramatic moves.
+I picked "paranormal romance", pretty much on a whim, as the basis for the "vivid color" but you could easily change that by using different character building options (*The Blackbird Companion* is a great resource for this) and different Principles.
+And maybe changing up the Dramatic moves.

-The core should be a pretty solid solo experience, with plenty of guidelines for what to do next and how to push the story forward.
+The core should be a pretty solid solo experience, with plenty of guidelines for what to do next at each juncture and how to push the story forward.
 And I heavily refined how Currency works, to make it more solo friendly.

 I also included a simple Oracle for those without Mythic or solo experience.
 Using this Oracle is not required, of course.